New Footage Of Parkland Massacre Shows Nicholas Cruz Strolling School Halls With Deadly Rifle

 — CNN (@CNN) December 28, 2018

-The situation was worsened by the fact that the surveillance cameras’ tapes were delayed, leading police officers at the scene to believe Cruz was still in the building when he had already fled the school grounds.
-Previously-released images showed Cruz arrive to campus and enter building 12 before removing a rifle from a bag that he carried.
+The situation was worsened by the fact that the surveillance camera footage was delayed, leading police officers at the scene to believe Cruz was still in the building when he had already fled the school grounds.
+Previously-released images showed Cruz arriving on campus and entering building 12 before removing a rifle from a bag that he carried.
 The chilling footage also shows him coming face to face with student Chris McKenna as he gears up for the attack.

 “You’d better get out of here.
 Things are gonna start getting messy,” Cruz told McKenna.

-The massacre that took the lives of 17 people and injured 17 more resulted in the March For Our Lives movement, which was started by the survivors, advocating for stricter gun laws.
+The massacre that took the lives of 17 people — and injured 17 more — resulted in the March For Our Lives movement.
+The political movement was started by some of the survivors, those advocating for stricter gun laws.
 The event not only changed how gun control reform is discussed in the U.S., but directly affected the daily lives of hundreds of teens who survived the shooting.

 “This is my senior year of high school and I absolutely hate it.
 It’s the worst year of my life and I cannot wait until I finally graduate and move out of this area,” student Morgan Williams said.